Study smarter with Fiveable

 Get study guides, practice questions, and cheatsheets for all your subjects.
 Join 500,000+ students with a 96% pass rate.

-Understanding assessment types isn't just about knowing definitions—it's about recognizing how each assessment serves a distinct purpose in the teaching-learning cycle.
-You're being tested on your ability to match assessment types to their appropriate uses, explain how they inform curriculum decisions, and evaluate their strengths and limitations in different educational contexts.
+Understanding assessment types isn't just about knowing definitions.
+It's about recognizing how each assessment serves a distinct purpose in the teaching-learning cycle.
+You'll be expected to match assessment types to their appropriate uses, explain how they inform curriculum decisions, and evaluate their strengths and limitations in different educational contexts.
 The key concepts here include timing and purpose, measurement approaches, and authenticity of tasks.

 When you encounter exam questions about assessment, think beyond "what is it?" to "when would I use it?" and "what does it tell me that other assessments can't?"
-Don't just memorize the names—know what instructional problem each assessment type solves and how it connects to curriculum alignment, student feedback, and educational accountability.
+Know what instructional problem each assessment type solves and how it connects to curriculum alignment, student feedback, and educational accountability.

 These assessments are distinguished by when they occur in the instructional sequence and what decisions they inform.
 The timing determines whether the data serves planning, adjustment, or evaluation purposes.